sonia-kwak/sonia-kwak.github.io/src/pages/promotions-admin/index.md

 With some main stakeholder's vision at hand and having understood this was a project worth working on I started devising a research plan to validate some assumptions and understand in more depth where we were getting into.

-we went after other stakeholders in the company to enrich our vision of how the product was perceived by customers and what improvements we could make.
+We went after other stakeholders in the company to enrich our vision of how the product was perceived by customers and what improvements we could make.
 Our focus was on Account Managers who, with their own words, "defend customers within VTEX and defend VTEX within customers".
 My objectives were:
 - Understand the importance of the product to VTEX
 - How it's perceived by our customers
 - How it compares with the competition